-Laureate 2001 NORTH AMERICAPofessor of molecular Biological Sciences at Yale University ( USA ).
+Laureate 2001 for NORTH AMERICAPofessor of molecular Biological Sciences at Yale University (United States of America).

 For her discoveries of the structure, biological functions and pathological implications of small RNA molecules.

-Laureate 2001 LATIN AMERICA AND THE CARIBBEANProfessor of genetics University of Sao Paulo ( Brazil ).
+Laureate 2001 for LATIN AMERICA AND THE CARIBBEANProfessor of genetics University of Sao Paulo (Brazil).

 For her contributions to the pathology, diagnosis and management of hereditary.

-Laureate 2001 ASIA AND THE PACIFICProfessor at The Walter and Eliza Hall Institute of Medical Research, Melbourne ( Australia ).
+Laureate 2001 for ASIA AND THE PACIFICProfessor at The Walter and Eliza Hall Institute of Medical Research, Melbourne (Australia).